Written by: Bryan Bertino, Ben Ketai

 Let us prey.

-Nearly a decade has passed since The Strangers bowed in theaters, essentially serving as the crescendo to the wave of nihilistic horror movies that largely defined the previous decade.
+Nearly a decade has passed since The Strangers bowed as the crescendo to the wave of nihilistic horror movies that largely defined the era.
 Its grim burst of random, inexplicable violence captured the zeitgeist in a way that’s striking in retrospect; while Bryan Bertino’s film certainly preys on timeless, universal fears, it is truly a product of late-Bush-era angst, so much so that it’s weirdly appropriate that it’s gone without a sequel in the interim.
 Of course, that fact is equally astounding: after captivating audiences and critics alike, The Strangers lingered without a follow-up, even as its titular trio was poised to ascend to iconic status thanks to their enigmatic presence and their immediately indelible masks.
 You could easily imagine an alternate timeline where we’d be settling in to watch The Strangers 5 by now.

 But instead, we’re in the timeline where The Strangers: Prey at Night is just now debuting after numerous false starts over the past decade, and it does so with that gap seemingly in mind.
 Rather than acting as a direct sequel, it’s more of a reconfiguring that transplants the original film’s sensibilities and iconography into a more straightforward slasher movie, albeit one that’s stylish and entertaining as hell.
 Maybe that’s anathema to the first film, but it feels like the best possible approach, particularly since director Johannes Roberts channels just enough of his predecessor’s steady-handed restraint in crafting this worthy follow-up.